Eury De La Rosa

 Eury De La Rosa (born February 24, 1990) is a Dominican former professional baseball pitcher.
-He had played in Major League Baseball (MLB) for the Arizona Diamondbacks.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks.

 Career

 Arizona Diamondbacks

 De La Rosa was signed as an amateur free agent by the Arizona Diamondbacks on June 27, 2008.
 He began his professional career that year with the Diamondbacks' Dominican Summer League team and then moved to the Pioneer League the next year with the Missoula Osprey.